vandersonpc/vandersonpc.github.io/_posts/2018-09-08-Simulate_VHDL-Qucs.markdown

 author: Vanderson Pimenta
 categories: VHDL
 ---
-# Simulate FPGA VHDL using QUCS for free

 Qucs is a free open source electronic multiplataform circuit simulator that can be used to simulate analog and digital electronic circuits.
 Qucs is fully integrated to the [FreeHDL](http://freehdl.seul.org) that’s a free VHDL compiler/simulator.